Pjm Interconnection

 The previous focus on general proposals for technology firms to fund capacity additions is now being refined through concrete regulatory filings.
 PJM is moving from discussing broad cost allocation shifts to implementing specific mechanisms that manage how large consumers contribute to grid support.
 This intensifies the trend of formalizing financial responsibility for entities driving significant load growth across the service territory.

 Operationally, PJM must balance these targeted regulatory changes with the immediate need for grid stability under increasing demand.
-The evolving landscape requires adapting planning and market mechanisms to accommodate these new funding structures, such as the proposed generation rules.
-This ensures that necessary grid upgrades can proceed while maintaining affordable and reliable service delivery for all consumers.
+The evolving landscape requires adapting planning and market mechanisms to accommodate these new funding structures, ensuring necessary grid upgrades proceed while maintaining affordable and reliable service delivery for all consumers.

 Coverage

-PJM is proposing new regulatory standards that would limit behind-the-meter power loads exceeding 50 megawatts in an effort to manage the integration of artificial intelligence-scale data centers into broader grid planning and protect ratepayers.
+PJM is proposing new regulations to limit behind-the-meter power loads exceeding 50 MW, aiming to better integrate AI-scale data centers into grid planning while ensuring system reliability and protecting consumer interests.

 PJM has formally requested approval from the Federal Energy Regulatory Commission to institute new rules concerning behind-the-meter generation specifically for data centers, proposing a 50 megawatt threshold.